 Risk factors for antenatal anxiety and depression

-Antenatal anxiety and depression are common mental health conditions affecting up to 1 in 5 women during pregnancy, and up to 1 in 10 men.
+Antenatal anxiety and depression are common mental health conditions affecting up to 1 in 5 mums during pregnancy, and up to 1 in 10 dads.
 Perinatal mental health issues affect people from all walks of life, regardless of age or personal history.

-Many people experience mental health decline during pregnancy who have minimal or no risk factors.
-Yet some people have increased vulnerability to developing symptoms of antenatal anxiety and depression.
+Many people experience mental health challenges during pregnancy who have minimal or no risk factors.
+However, some factors can increase your vulnerability to developing symptoms of antenatal anxiety and depression.

 - Unplanned pregnancy